 Stressor #1: Food Web (overbite clam)

 The overbite clam directly competes with delta smelt for calanoid copepods and it grazes phytoplankton that would otherwise support the production of copepods and other historically important delta smelt prey (e.g., mysid shrimp).
-The impact of overbite clams on the food web supporting delta smelt likely interact with other stressors to affect delta smelt viability (DRERIP Conceptual Model, 2009).
+The impact of overbite clams on the food web supporting delta smelt likely interact with other stressors to affect delta smelt viability (Nobriga and Herbold, 2009).

 BDCP Objective #1